hrantgartley/capstone-chill/README.md

 ## Features

 - User-friendly interface for easy drink selection and customization.
-- Accurate calculation of the safe freezing duration based on drink type.
+- Accurate time for safe freezing duration based on drink type.
 - Custom input option for unique or special drinks.
 - Timely notifications to retrieve your drink from the freezer.
 - Prevents damage to drinks and the mess of exploded bottles.